bahtiyartan/troia/docs/27Transactions.rst

 	CALL TRANSACTION {transaction} INSERVER ({input_params});
 	CALL TRANSACTION {transaction} ({input_params}) INSERVER ({output_params});

-Input Parameters and TRANSCALLED Event
+Input Parameters & TRANSCALLED Event
 --------------------------------------

 Input parameters are defined on called transaction's as global variables with same name, value and type.
 So passing parameters as constant values is not recommended.